A pilgrimage around St Non's Bay

 This walk makes a great evening stroll.
 The paths that lead from the city are pleasant and easy to follow but as always they're quickly forgotten as you step out into the more glamorous surroundings of the coast.
 The all-too-short section of towering buttresses and jagged islets leads easily to a spot that can claim to be the very heart of spiritual Wales – the birthplace of St David.
 The serenity of the location soothes the mind in readiness for the short jaunt back to the compact little city he founded.

-Judging from his parentage, David would have been well educated and it is believed that he undertook a number of religious odysseys, including one to Jerusalem, before he finally returned to his birthplace around AD 550.
+It is believed that David undertook a number of religious odysseys, including one to Jerusalem, before he finally returned to his birthplace around ad 550.
 He then founded a church and monastery at Glyn Rhosyn, on the banks of the River Alun, on the site of the present cathedral, where he set about trying to spread the Christian word to the, mainly, pagan.
-St David's Day is celebrated on 1 March every year and St Non, who saw out her life in Brittany, is remembered on the day after.
+St David’s Day is celebrated on 1 March every year.

-St David's is little more than a pretty village, though it boasts the title 'city' due to its magnificent cathedral.
-It's a wonderful place and doesn't seem any the worse for the amount of tourism that it attracts.
-Known as Tyddewi – David's House – in Welsh, the city grew as a result of its coastal position at the western extreme of the British mainland.
-It would have been linked easily by sea with Ireland and Cornwall.
-As well as the cathedral and the ruins of the Bishop's Palace, it houses a plethora of gift shops and the National Park information centre, close to the car park, is one of the finest in the country.
+St Davids, with its magnificent cathedral, is a small but wonderful place to visit.
+Known as Tyddewi – David’s House – in Welsh, the city grew as a result of its coastal position at the western extreme of the British mainland.
+As well as the cathedral and the ruins of the Bishop’s Palace, it houses a plethora of gift shops and the Oriel y Parc Gallery and Visitor Centre, close to the car park, is one of the finest in the country.

 Walk directions